 What is Selenium?

-Selenium is a set of tools and libraries that used to automate web applications across different platforms using different programming languages.
-In simple words, selenium provides tools that can interact with the browser and can automate browser actions like click, select, input, navigate, etc. with the help of scripts.
-Testing done with the help of the Selenium tool is referred to as Selenium Testing.
-Selenium is free and Open Source tool.
-It is the most widely used open-source solution for test automation of web applications.
+Selenium is a set of tools and libraries that are used to automate web applications across different platforms using different programming languages.
+In simple words, this tool provides functionalities that can interact with the browser and automate browser actions like click, select, input, navigate, etc., with the help of scripts.
+Testing done with the help of this tool is referred to as automated testing.
+It is free and open-source.
+It is the most widely used open-source solution for Selenium automation testing of web applications.

 Selenium is usually not just a single tool but a suite of tools.
 It has four components.